-The 8051 IP Core was developed in cooperation with the Arbeitsgruppe CAD / TU-Wien.
+The 8051 IP Core was developed in cooperation with the Vienna University of Technology.
 This processor core is binary compatible to the well known 8051 processor from Intel.
-Our 8051 IP core is available as a parameterizeable, synthesizeable circuit description (VHDL).
+The Oregano Systems 8051 IP core is available as a parameterizeable, synthesizeable circuit description (VHDL).

 Frequently Asked Questions

 8051 IP Core FAQ

 This is a 8051 compatible IP core.
 The design has been optimized for the requirements of a SOC design flow.
 Release version 1.3 of the 8051 IP core was available with September 2002.
 Release version 1.4 was made available in August 2004.
 Release version 1.6 was made available in June 2013

 - single clock

 - OP code compatible to original Intel 8051 device